jcorks/dynacoe-installer/README.md

 Windows
 -------
-For windows users an, MSI is available for Vista and later.
-The installer, while tiny itself, will install for you [MSYS2](https://msys2.github.io/) to then be able to use all the assets in a uniform way, as many of them were designed to be used in a unix-like envornment.
+For windows users, an MSI installer is available for Vista and later.
+The installer, while tiny itself, will pull and install for you [MSYS2](https://msys2.github.io/) to then be able to use all the assets in a uniform way, as many of them were designed to be used in a unix-like envornment.

 To build the installer, you'll need a version of the WiX Toolset, preferrably above 3.0.